whass/whassani.github.io/_blogApp/content/posts/introduction-to-ros.md

 ## Install ROS on Ubuntu Trusty (14.04)

-There exist dfifferents version of ROS, currently the latest one is JADE.
+There exist dfifferents version of ROS, currently the latest one is Jade, bu we will prefer the stable one in this article which is Indigo.

 In the following we will install ROS from repository.